America suffers from Institutional Racism.

 It’s pure evil.
 There is absolutely nothing good that comes of it.
 Zero.
 And for 234 years, since the Framers first enshrined the Peculiar Institution of slavery within the Constitution, it has eaten at the foundations of our democratic republic.
 Sometimes that erosion has been so quiet and hidden as hardly to be noticed.
 Other times—1860, 1919, 1968, 2020—it has broken out in full torrent, sweeping up people and cities like trees in a raging flood.

 It’s time for a reckoning.
 Reckoning my own complicity as a White American who was born on second base.
 Then reckoning our collective inability to stop making excuses and apologies for doddery racist cemetery overseers.
 Also reckoning with the rotted timbers and crumbling foundations of our institutions, public and private, that price racism at $145,000 for a striving mixed-race couple and their biracial kids.
+How long can we continue to tolerate such manifest injustice?

 And folks, if not now, when?
 If not us, who?